-The easiest position to insert your cup is either by getting down in a squat (like you are using a squatting toilet) or resting one leg up on a toilet.
+If it's your first time using a menstrual cup, the easiest position to insert your cup is either by getting down in a squat (like you are using a squatting toilet) or resting one leg up on a toilet.

 There are three types of folds you can use - the C-Fold, the punch-down fold, and the 7 fold.
 The best way to put in your menstrual cup as a beginner is the punch-down as that has the smallest insertion point.